smartrent/elixir-styler/docs/control_flow_macros.md

 Just because any program _could_ be written entirely within the head of a `with` statement doesn't mean it should be!

-Styler moves assignments that aren't trapped between `<-` outside of the head.
+Quokka moves assignments that aren't trapped between `<-` outside of the head.
 Combined with the non-pattern-matching replacement above, we get the following:

 ```elixir
 # Given